adr1enbe4udou1n/blog/content/posts/19-a-beautiful-gitops-day-9/index.md

 It would be nice to have directly access to trace from logs through Loki search, as it's clearly a more seamless way than searching inside Tempo.

-For that we need to do 2 things :
+For that we need to do 2 things:

 * Add the `TraceId` to logs in order to correlate trace with log.
 In ASP.NET Core, a `TraceId` correspond to a unique request, allowing isolation analyze for each request.
 * Create a link in Grafana from the generated `TraceId` inside log and the detail Tempo view trace.